tianhaoz95/time_since/NOTE.md

 Your task is to create a background job that runs every hour to check if any items have a repeat time with 20% or less remaining, and compose a notification with all the approaching items and send the notification to the user through app notification.

-Your task is to place the "Delete" button in the manage screen into a drop down menu.
-The drop down menu can be opened with a icon button with 3 dot icon.
-The icon button should be to the right of the edit icon button.
-The icon button should have the same border and fill color as the buttons in the manage screen.